appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 * Changing the style and size of the font
 * Text alignment
-* Playing around with the color of the text or cell background
+* Choosing the color of text or cell backgrounds

 | Style                     | Description                                              |
 | ------------------------- | -------------------------------------------------------- |